saicharannetha/Airbnb-Market-Insights-Analysis-of-Listings-Hosts-and-Performance/README.md

 - Review behaviour and host activity do not show strong numeric influence on pricing patterns

-**Key Visualisation Insight:**

-- The heatmap of average price by room type and neighbourhood shows Manhattan consistently priced at the top across all room categories

-- Shared rooms in Queens and Staten Island remain the most budget-friendly

-- Entire homes and hotel rooms display the widest price variation across neighbourhood groups

 ---
 <h2>Research Questions & Key Findings</h2>